Test and experiment more with your social media, you can improve more than you realise. Let this principle also help other parts of your business.

 So did I stop there?
 To this day I continue to experiment.
 Sure, it’s because the results can be improved, but also the technology changes from time to time, the audience changes too, and I also evolve in my views and objectives.

 But this goes beyond how you should employ Facebook, for example.
 It’s the way you should look at all facets of your business too.
 Strike a balance—though constant reorientation of the minutiae will likely impact on your ability to get things done.
 So ask yourself—are you getting a ‘result’ without testing if a better one isn’t achievable?Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
 VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.